saasbook/hw-http-intro/README.md

     pass to Curl to try to access your fake server, and why?
   </summary>
   <p><blockquote>
-  http://localhost:8081 is the URL.
-Localhost always means "this same machine" and 8081 is the port number.
+  <code>http://localhost:8081</code> is the URL.
+Localhost always means "this same
+  machine" and 8081 is the port number.
 Without the port number, the default would be 80, which is the IANA default port for Web servers (or 443 for HTTPS-secured servers).
+You could also use localhost's special IP address directly: <code>http://127.0.0.1:8081</code> would also work.
   </blockquote></p>
 </details>